 The school provides education for the best of the LFC Academy players aged 11 to 16.
 In addition, it provides Post 16 education for all of the U18s.
 In September 2018, the first of the Liverpool FC Ladies U18s arrived at Rainhill.
 By September 2019, the entire squad will be educated in the Sixth Form, as well as completing all their training on site.

 Many of the Liverpool Academy players are also schoolboy internationals.
-We work closely with the FA staff from all the home nations.
-This ensures they are successful at international level and don't fall behind on their school work.
-We have even organised for students to sit their GCSE exams whilst playing in the European Championships.
+We work closely with the FA staff from all the home nations to ensure that they do not fall behind in their education whilst on International Duty.
+In the past, we have enabled our students to sit GCSE qualifications abroad due to European Championships.
+We expect the best of them in our classrooms as their coaches do on their pitch.

 All our Liverpool FC students have always followed a full diet of GCSEs.
 They all take: